-We continue to work hard to implement your feedback and ensure we provide accurate and timely information to you.
+We continue to work to implement your feedback and ensure we provide you accurate and timely information.
 We have made significant improvements to our website and online tools to make interacting with us easier.
 The following report summarizes the results of the assessments for your area along with a map.
 Additionally, I have provided a brief tutorial of our property assessment process.
-It is meant to provide you with background information about the process we use and our basis for the assessments in your area.
+It is meant to provide you with background information about our process and the basis for the assessments in your area.

 Fairness, accuracy and transparency set the foundation for effective and accountable government.
 I am pleased to continue to incorporate your input as we make ongoing improvements to serve you.
-Our goal is to ensure every single taxpayer is treated fairly and equitably.
+Our goal is to ensure every taxpayer is treated fairly and equitably.